Noel Curran: RTÉ

-Independent work

-Curran left RTÉ in 2000 to become a director of a private independent production company.
-As an independent, he won an IFTA award as executive producer of the investigative documentary Bad Blood'.

 Senior management at RTÉ

-He returned to RTÉ as Editor of Current Affairs, where he helped launch the Prime Time Investigates series of documentaries.
+He returned to RTÉ as editor of current affairs, where he helped launch the Prime Time Investigates series of documentaries.
+The series won many national and international awards for its documentaries during his tenure.
 He was editor of the award winning Mary Raftery documentaries Cardinal Secrets and Broken Trust.
 He spoke on Radio 1's 'Drivetime' programme about Mary Raftery's contribution to journalism after her death in January 2012.

+He left RTE to become Director of an independent TV production company.
+While working in the independent sector he won an IFTA award for the documentary “Bad Blood” which investigated the role of international pharmaceutical companies in the infection of haemophiliacs with HIV.

 In 2003, he was appointed managing director of TV, at 37 the youngest person to hold the position, according to the Irish Independent and Irish Times.
 He led a policy of increased investment in Irish TV production during his tenure, as RTÉ's commercial income grew to its highest historic level.
 According to the Sunday Business Post Curran's tenure marked the first time editorial and commercial departments in TV were integrated under one managing director.

 Director General of RTÉ

 In March 2010, Curran left RTÉ to pursue a consultancy and other private business interests before being interviewed and then appointed DG by the RTÉ board effective from 1 February 2011.

-In 2017 he was appointed Director General of the EBU.

 He returned to Dublin City University in April 2016, where he criticised Irish broadcasting policy and warned that RTÉ and public media faced a difficult financial future without changes in policy and funding.

-Personal life

-Curran is married to musician Eimear Quinn, winner of the Eurovision Song Contest 1996.
-They have two daughters: Joelene born in October 2009 and Marlene born in April 2012.
-They divide their time between Ireland and Switzerland.